-The V5 system has the VEXnet communication system built in, so if the team has the V5 on the robot, and they have this device on the robot, they automatically pass this item:
+The V5 system has the VEXnet communication system built in, so if the team has the V5 on the robot, and they have the pictured device (a V5 Radio) on the robot, they automatically pass this item.

 The Robot Radio looks similar in shape to the Robot Battery, but the Radio is much smaller than the Battery and has the red VEX logo on its flat side as opposed to the angled side for the Battery.